msolo/BearTube/README.md

 2. Go to the `Downloads` folder and right click on the BearTube application.
 Select `Open`.
 You must launch the application this way.
 You will get a dialog box asking if you want to allow running the unsigned, untrusted code - yes.
 You want to do that.
 3. If you see the application load, it will give you a button to quit it and launch Safari's Extension panel instead.
 It doesn't always work so you may need to go to the Safari Preferences, find the section called `Extentsions` and enable the checkbox next to BearTube.
 4. This might still be not enough.
 Visit youtube.com.
 You should see a tv icon next to the location bar, if it is not glowing blue, you need to click on the tv icon and select `Always allow on youtube.com`.
-5. Click on a youtube video link - it should take you to a giant version of the video with nothing else.
+5. Paste in a link to a youtube video - it should take you to a giant version of the video with nothing else.

+NOTE: Due to a bug in how Safari extensions work, clicking on links on Youtube itself often causes fail to activate the plugin.
+You often have to reload the page with `Command-R`.
+Sometimes this can even happen with other links.
+Unfortunately, it seems completely out of my control since the plugin code never gets triggered.

 ## iOS